StealthBadger747/ha-sf-street-cleaning/README.md

 A native Home Assistant Custom Component that monitors your vehicle's location (via `ha-fordpass`) and warns you about upcoming San Francisco street cleaning.

+> Note on vehicle data: This integration has been developed and tested with the [marq24/ha-fordpass](https://github.com/marq24/ha-fordpass) implementation.
+It may work with other FordPass integrations, but hasn’t been validated there and currently has limited flexibility.
+> Coverage: Uses the San Francisco neighborhoods index (`data/neighborhoods.geojson`) and auto-fetches the matching neighborhood file.
+You can also supply a custom GeoJSON URL during setup if you prefer.

 ## Installation

 ### HACS